solrey3/solrey3.github.io/_posts/2013-09-08-150ish-favorite-albums.md

 | Kendrick Lamar | [To Pimp A Butterfly](https://en.wikipedia.org/wiki/To_Pimp_a_Butterfly) | 2015-03-15 |
 | Car Seat Headrest | [Teens of Denial](https://en.wikipedia.org/wiki/Teens_of_Denial) | 2016-05-20 |

-…oh, and if I had to rank them, here’s the Top 30ish:
+…oh, and if I had to rank them, even though we all know rankings are arbitrary and reductive, here’s the Top 40ish:

 1. Public Enemy – It Takes A Nation Of Millions To Hold Us Back
 2. Bob Dylan – Blood On The Tracks